McCulloch ROB R600 robotic lawn mower review

-Ideal for mowing small and medium-sized lawns, the McCulloch Rob R600 is reliable, quiet and efficient.
+Ideal for mowing small and medium-sized lawns, the McCulloch ROB R600 robotic lawn mower is reliable, quiet and efficient.

 At the heart of the Rob R600 is Lithium-ion battery which typically charges in 50 minute and provides 65 minutes of operation time per charge.